Dynamic Data Structures for $k$-Nearest Neighbor Queries: Introduction

 \subparagraph{Issues when inserting sites.} Since nearest neighbor searching is decomposable, we can apply the logarithmic method~\cite{Overmars83} to turn a static $k$-NN searching data structure into an insertion-only data structure.
-For example in the Euclidean plane this yields a linear space data structure with $O(\log^2 n)$ insertion time.
+For example, in the Euclidean plane this yields a linear space data structure with $O(\log^2 n)$ insertion time.
 However, since this partitions the set of sites $S$ into $O(\log n)$ subsets, and we do not know how many of the $k$-nearest sites appear in each subset, we may have to consider up to $k$ sites from \emph{each} of the subsets, thus yielding an $O(k\log n)$ term in the query time.
 In Section~\ref{sec:query_procedure} we will present a general technique that allows us to avoid this additional $O(\log n)$ factor.

-\subparagraph{Fully dynamic data structures.} In case we wish to support both insertions and deletions the problem becomes more complicated, and the existing solutions much more involved.
+\subparagraph{Fully dynamic data structures.} In case we wish to support both insertions and deletions, the problem becomes more complicated, and the existing solutions thereby much more involved.
 When we again consider the plane, and we wish to report only one nearest neighbor (i.e. $1$-NN searching), several efficient fully dynamic data structures exist~\cite{Chan10,Chan19,Kaplan17}.
 Actually, all these data structures are variants of the same data structure by Chan \cite{Chan10}.
 For the Euclidean distance, the current best result using linear space achieves $O(\log^2 n)$ worst-case query time, $O(\log^2 n)$ insertion time, and $O(\log^4 n)$ deletion time~\cite{Chan19}.
 These results are deterministic, and the update times are amortized.
 The variant by Kaplan \etal~\cite{Kaplan17} achieves similar results for general distance functions: $O(n\log^3 n)$ space, $O(\log^2 n)$ worst-case query time, and expected $O(\polylog n)$ amortized update time.
-Using recent results on shallow cuttings by Liu~\cite{Liu20} the space can be reduced to $O(n\log\log n)$.
-These data structures can also be used to answer $k$-NN queries, but when used in this way essentially suffer from the same problem as in the insertion-only case.
-That is, we get a query time of $O(\log^2 n + k\log n)$ time~\cite{Chan10}.
+Using recent results on shallow cuttings by Liu~\cite{LiuJournal} the space can be reduced to $O(n\log n)$, the insertion time to $O(\log^2n)$, and the deletion time to $O(\log^4 n)$.
+The update times remain expected amortized.
+These data structures can also be used to answer $k$-NN queries, but when answering a query we run into the same problem as in the insertion-only case.
+That is, we consider $O(\log n)$ subsets, which results in a query time of $O(\log^2 n + k\log n)$~\cite{Chan10, LiuJournal}.